-Sudan’s PM survives assassination attempt in capital
+Sudan PM says he survived ‘terror attack’ in capital

-CAIRO (AP) — Sudan’s prime minister survived an assassination attempt Monday after an explosion went off near his convoy in the capital of Khartoum, Sudan’s state media said.
+CAIRO (AP) — Sudan’s prime minister said Monday he survived a “terror attack” after an explosion and gunfire targeted his motorcade in the capital Khartoum.

-Abdalla Hamdok’s office and his family confirmed he was safe following the explosion.
-Sudanese state TV said Hamdok, a longtime economist, was heading to the Cabinet’s offices when the attack took place, and that he was taken to a “safe place.”
+Abdalla Hamdok, a longtime economist, tweeted he was “safe and in good shape” following the explosion.
+Sudanese state TV said Hamdok had been heading to his office when the attack took place.

+Hamdok also tweeted a photo of himself smiling and seated at a large desk, while a TV behind him showed news coverage reporting he’d survived.

-The attack highlighted the fragility of Sudan’s transition to civilian rule, almost a year after pro-democracy protesters forced the military to remove autocratic President Omar al-Bashir from power and replace him with a joint military-civilian government.
+The attack highlighted the fragility of Sudan’s transition to civilian rule, almost a year after pro-democracy protesters forced the military to remove autocratic President Omar al-Bashir from power and replace him with a joint military-civilian government, which has promised to hold elections in three years.

-However, military generals remain the de facto rulers of the country and have shown little willingness to hand over power to civilians.
+However, Sudan’s generals remain the de facto rulers of the country and have shown little willingness to hand over power to civilians.

+Hamdok, in his brief statement on Twitter, said, “Rest assured that what happened today will not stand in the way of our transition, instead it is an additional push to the wheel of change in Sudan.”

-No one immediately claimed responsibility for the attack, and it was unclear what type of device caused the explosion.
+No one immediately claimed responsibility for the attack.

+The country’s top prosecutor, Taj al-Ser Ali al-Hebr, said in a statement that prosecutors have embarked on their investigation into the “professionally plotted” attack.

+A statement from the prime minister’s office said the attackers used explosives and firearms, and that a security officer was lightly wounded.
+The statement was read by Faisal Saleh, Sudan’s information minister and interim government spokesman.
+He said the convoy was hit near the Kober Bridge.

-Footage posted online showed two white, Japanese-made SUVs vehicles used by Sudan’s top officials parked on a street, damaged with widows broken.
+Footage posted online showed two white, Japanese-made SUVs typically used by Sudan’s top officials parked on a street, damaged with its widows broken.
 Another vehicle was badly damaged in the blast.
-Several dozen people were seen in the site of the attack, chanting: “With our blood and soul, we redeem you, Hamdok.”
+Several dozen people were seen at the site of the attack, chanting: “With our blood and soul, we redeem you, Hamdok.”

 The protest movement that led the uprising against al-Bashir called the blast a “terrorist attack.”
 The statement by the Forces for the Declaration of Freedom and Change called on people to take to the streets to “show our unity and cohesion … and protect the transitional authority.”